swiyu-admin-ch/swiyu-issuer/README.md

 Instead, a connection is created to the HSM via JCA.
 This can be with the [Sun PKCS11 provider](https://docs.oracle.com/en/java/javase/22/security/pkcs11-reference-guide1.html) or a vendor specific option.
-Note that for creating the keys it is expected that the public key is provided as self-signed certificated.
+Note that for creating the keys it is expected that the public key is provided as self-signed certificate.

 For vendor specific options it is necessary to provide the library in the java classpath.
 For this mount or add the necessary jars to the docker container.